 Diversity and Inclusion Statement Templatedownload now

 Judicial Diversity Statementdownload now

 Diversity Statements: What Are They?

-A diversity statement is a document that is usually one-page long explaining an individual’s experiences and commitments to inclusiveness, equity, and diversity.
+A diversity statement is a document that is usually one-page Action plan long explaining an individual’s experiences and commitments to inclusiveness, equity, and diversity.
 Everyone can agree that every university that requests one is very committed to inclusivity and supporting its diverse members so that they look for someone who would be supportive of that cause.
 Furthermore, a diversity statement inclusion varies depending on what you believe or have done.
 Three areas that might be included in a diversity statement are (1) your values related to diversity, (2) your experiences working with a diverse population, and (3) your future plans related to inclusivity.

 In an article written by Business Insider, it said that 42% of workers in the United States have encountered or seen racism at their workplaces.